Tooltip

 Avoid overloading the tooltip with information.
 A large amount of content can be inconvenient to view in the tooltip.
 If there is too much content and nothing can be removed, consider using a separate paragraph on the page or widget instead of a tooltip.

-Ensure that the tooltip does not prevent users from interacting with nearby triggers.
+Ensure that the tooltip doesn't prevent users from interacting with nearby triggers.